wagtail/wagtail/docs/getting_started/tutorial.md

 python manage.py createsuperuser
 ```

-This will prompt you to create a new superuser account with full permissions.
-Note the password text won’t be visible when typed, for security reasons.
+This will prompt you to create a new admin user account with full permissions.
+It's important to note that for security reasons, the password text won’t be visible while typing.

 ### Start the server